H3-gg/25th-Anniversary-Champioships/eng/Technical_Restarts_Regulations_of_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championships_tournament_for.md

-# Technical Restarts Regulations of *Heroes of Might and Magic III XXV Anniversary Championships* tournament
+# Technical Restarts Regulations of *Heroes of Might and Magic III XXV Anniversary Championships by Lenovo Legion* tournament

 ## 1. General provisions